Renewing or buying an Ontario Fishing License and Outdoors Card has never been easier!

 Is yours due?

 You can now buy your outdoors card and fishing license online, making it so much easier by getting it done before you head out to your fishing trip in Sunset Country.

-Ontario and Canadian residents can purchase a 3-year or 1-year sport fishing license, a 3-year or 1-year conservation fishing license, or a 1-day* sport fishing license.
+Ontario and Canadian residents can purchase a 3-year or 1-year sport fishing licence, a 3-year or 1-year conservation fishing licence, or a 1-day* sport fishing licence.

-*A one day fishing licence does not require an Ontario Outdoors Card.
+*A one-day fishing license does not require an Ontario Outdoors Card.

 For more information, the Ontario Ministry of Natural Resources (MNR) has a list of frequently asked questions and information on fishing limits, size restrictions and catch and release on their website.
 In most cases a Conservation License allows you to catch and possess half the number of fish as the Sport Fishing License.

 Download or view the Ontario Fishing Regulations Summary online on the Government of Ontario website for more information on the lake you'll be fishing.